Death of Shane Todd: Alleged inconsistencies

-The police were quoted as saying that Todd "drilled holes into his bathroom wall, bolted in a pulley, then slipped a black strap through the pulley and wrapped it around the toilet several times.
+The Singapore Police were quoted as saying that Todd "drilled holes into his bathroom wall, bolted in a pulley, then slipped a black strap through the pulley and wrapped it around the toilet several times.
 He then tethered the strap to his neck and jumped from a chair."
 However, when Todd's family arrived at his apartment in Singapore after receiving news of his death, they noted that the scene was not as described: there were no holes in the marble walls of the bathroom, and neither were there bolts or screws.
 The location of the toilet was also not where the police report indicated it was.
 Furthermore, there were no signs of an investigation at the scene; police had not put up crime scene tape or dusted for fingerprints.

 The Financial Times reported that Todd's home "looked like a snapshot of a man in the middle of a move".
 Before his death, Todd was in the middle of doing the laundry.
 He had packed boxes in preparation for his move back to the United States, and had clean clothes folded on the couch.
 He was also apparently in the middle of trying to sell his furniture, and had been writing out price tags.
 His airline ticket back to the United States was on the table, but his laptop and phone had been taken away by the police.

 Police found several suicide notes allegedly left by Todd, but his family and girlfriend told the Financial Times that they did not seem to be Todd's writing.
 In one note, he apologized for being a burden to his family, but his mother said he had never been a burden; he had excelled at everything, she said.
 Another note praised the management of IME.
 His girlfriend was incredulous, noting that Todd "hated his job."
 After his mother read the notes, she told the police detectives, "My son might have killed himself, but he did not write this."